lazartravica/Envy/README.md

 # Envy

-Envy is an easy to use multi-machine vagrant env setup with ansible provisioning.
+Envy is an easy to use multi-machine Vagrant environment with support for custom Ansible provisioning.

+All environment configuration should be done in the `nodes.yml` YAML configuration file.

 ## Node configuration file
 Each node is defined in the `nodes.yml` file in the following way: